maziac/DeZog/documentation/ReverseEngineeringUsage.md

 which is **always** up-to-date.

+Some special not about ZX Next disassembly:
+a) There are several ways in the ZX Next to e.g. overlay the ROM area.
+E.g. although the memory banks may show that ROM is paged in, it might be that this is overlayed by Layer2 RAM.
+A disassembly would then show the disassembled Layer2 (which is most probably nonsense as Layer2 normally would contain data).
+b) The ZX Next works with 8 banks each with 8k byte size.
+If disassembled code would pass a bank border the disassembly stops at this point.
+This is simply because it is not safe to assume that the bank will still be paged in when the opcode is executed.
+E.g. let's assume in the slot 0x8000-0xBFFF there is a call to 0xC000.
+The disassembly would not follow the address 0xC000.
+This is why a disassembly on a ZX48K may disassembly more code than on a ZX Next: The ZX48K supports no banking so the disassembly can follow the execution flow in all cases.
+In this example also the subroutine at 0xC000 would be disassembled.

 ## Disassembly after a break

 If you run the program and then manually pause or a breakpoint is reached, DeZog may not be able to show you the previous lines because it simply does not know which addresses have been executed recently.